OpenBB-finance/OpenBB/website/content/sdk/reference/econometrics/coint.md

 ---
 title: coint
-description: This page is dedicated to the `coint` functionality of OpenBB Terminal.
+description: "This page is dedicated to the `coint` functionality of OpenBB Terminal."
   Users can calculate cointegration tests between variable number of input series, and get the results back as a Dataframe or a dictionary.
 This page provides the source code and detailed description of parameters specific to the function.